-PROS: At almost 1/2 the price of most merino wool base layers, the MeriWool Thermal Base layer top is a pretty amazing deal.
-We also love the wide variety of soft colors that are available in additional to your traditional black and gray.
-You’ll find the top has pull forward side seams to reduce under arm friction between layers.
+PROS: At almost 1/2 the price of most women’s merino wool base layers, the MeriWool Thermal Base layer top is a pretty amazing deal.
+We also love the wide variety of soft colors that are available in addition to your traditional black and gray.
+You’ll find the top has pull-forward side seams to reduce underarm friction between layers.

 CONS: So let’s be honest, with the lower price comes an occasional manufacturing flaw requiring a return was mentioned in several reviews.
 With Amazon’s great return policy, you might find it worth a little risk to save a lot of money.

 ✔ Best High Neck Base Layer for Superior Protection: Icebreaker 250 Vertex